Consultant Thyroid, Parathyroid, Hernia and Gallbladder Surgeon

 • Smoking and/or being overweight significantly increases this risk.

 • Bile duct injury is a very rare but serious complication of gallbladder surgery.
-You don't need a gallbladder but you do need a common bile duct.
-Damaging this can occur for a variety of reasons and the more diseased your gallbladder the slightly higher the risk.
+You don't need a gallbladder, but you do need a common bile duct.
+Damaging this can occur for a variety of reasons and the more diseased your gallbladder, the slightly higher the risk.
 The incidence is about 1 in 500 cases.
 If it happens it needs fixing and this nearly always involves a bigger operation and a longer recovery.
+Mr Kirkby-Bott has expertise in how to remove the worst gallbladders using a keyhole technique and minimising the risk of serious complications such as bile duct injury.

 • Bile leaks are uncommon but not rare.
 They can slow down your recovery, may require a drain to be left for a few days if it is felt to be a risk of happening.
 Rarely a return to theatre or a camera test (ERCP) are needed to control them.